 The ISS UWMS demonstration will validate the hygienic collection of urine and feces.
 Effective collection is critical to maintain crew health and hygiene for long-duration habitats.
 Additionally, the ISS TD will demonstrate the ability to pretreat urine and deliver it to the ISS urine processor.
 The pretreat pump and pretreat quality sensor are important components of a future long-term space habitat water recovery system.
-A second UWMS unit will be developed to fly on the MPCV Artemis-2 mission.
+A second UWMS unit was developed to fly on the MPCV Artemis-2 mission.

 The waste management team collaborates with the SBIR program on new technologies related to fecal stabilization and resource recovery, including torrefaction, membrane drying, and ultrasonic drying of feces.
 Additionally, the UWMS team collaborates with the MPCV's Launch, Entry, and Abort (LEA) space suit team for contingency urine and fecal waste collection systems.
 The LEA suit waste collection system is used if the MPCV loses cabin pressure, but it may be possible to use the LEA contingency system to provide a backup for waste collection if the UWMS became inoperable.More »